documents and tasks

 introduced in WP10, is still there; however, also see the

-free KeyNote program, a tabbed notebook and personal information manager with a tree
+free KeyNote program, a tabbed notebook and personal information manager

 structure and strong encryption.
 (I have not yet reviewd KeyNote.)